This programme is brought to you by:

 As per Bronze, plus:

-Consultation package: Up to three hours of online or in-person support from a qualified Speech and Language Therapist (NB.
+Consultation package: Up to four hours of online or in-person support from a qualified Speech and Language Therapist (NB.
 All In-person coaching will involve additional expenses)

 Options for consultation hours for Silver Packages include: